ooaklee/ghatd/external/accessmanager/middleware/README.md

 When `ErrorMaps` is nil, `NewSuite` uses `bundles.AuthMiddleware()` as the default error map set.
 Pass a non-nil `ErrorMaps` slice, including an empty slice, to fully own the error mapping used by the suite.

+## Refresh Cookie Timing

+`JWTRequired` and `RateLimitOrActiveJWTRequired` can refresh an expired access token when the request still includes a valid refresh-token cookie.
+The middleware updates the request with the new access token, retries validation, and only then writes replacement auth cookies to the response.

+This keeps cookie state aligned with route authorization.
+If refresh succeeds but retry validation rejects the replacement access token, the response does not commit the new cookies and the client can fall back to its normal session probe or login flow.